dcunited001/dcunited001.github.io/_drafts/oneirontology.md

   reincarnation.
   - they are inseparably linked and intertwined, like the caduceus

-i trust in God as well
-- i believe that the hand of God can only approach the seen when then world needs it most
-  - which is what the world is beginning to see. it is undeniable that God is at work in our world.
-  - but there are those who want to install themselves as your only savior, after creating your problems.
-  - these people do not want to permit you access to God, because through God, all things are possible,
-    - including escape from suffering through both humility and exemplary feats of virtue
-  - these people who wish to install themselves as your savior seek to eliminate threats to their power

 if we align our spiritual fields, then, like stacking the waves of sound,
 - we can align our vibrations and dispel evil from the material